kimizhu/CapsToOpsTest_AzureRight/CapsToOpsTest_AzureRight/v1/Topic/View_and_use_files_that_have_been_protected_by_Rights_Management.md

+---
+description: na
+search: na
+title: View and use files that have been protected by Rights Management ms.service: rights-management ms.tgt_pltfrm: na ms.topic: article ms.date: 2015-11-01 ms.author: e8f708ba3bce4153b61467184c747c7f
+capscontentguid: e5fa4666-6906-405a-9e0c-2c52d4cd27c8
+---
+# View and use files that have been protected by Rights Management
-When the Rights Management (RMS) sharing application is installed on your computer, you view a protected file by simply double-clicking it.
+When the [Rights Management (RMS) sharing application is installed on your computer](https://technet.microsoft.com/library/dn574734%28v=ws.10%29.aspx), you view a protected file by simply double-clicking it.
 The file might be an attachment in an email message, or you might see it when you use File Explorer.

 > [!NOTE]
 > Before you can view the protected file, RMS must first confirm that you are authorized to view the file, which it does by checking your user name and password.
 In some cases, this might be cached and you will not see a prompt that asks for your credentials.
 In other cases, you will be prompted to supply your credentials.